Access to Azure virtual networks from Azure Logic Apps using an integration service environment (ISE)

 External: Public endpoints permit calls to logic apps in your ISE where you can view and access inputs and outputs from logic apps' runs history from outside your virtual network.
 If you use network security groups (NSGs), make sure they're set up with inbound rules to allow access to the run history's inputs and outputs.
 For more information, see Enable access for ISE.

 To determine whether your ISE uses an internal or external access endpoint, on your ISE's menu, under Settings, select Properties, and find the Access endpoint property:

 Logic apps, built-in triggers, built-in actions, and connectors that run in your ISE use a fixed pricing plan that differs from the consumption-based pricing plan.
 For more information, see Logic Apps pricing model.
 For pricing rates, see Logic Apps pricing.

 Integration accounts with ISE

-- Learn how to connect to Azure virtual networks from isolated logic apps
+- Connect to Azure virtual networks from Azure Logic Apps

 - Learn more about Azure Virtual Network

 - Learn about virtual network integration for Azure services